Scottish, b. 1967

 Travels with the Master: Cloud Shadows, Grand Canyon

-signed at lower left, Bin-ni, followed by red artist's seal Binnie, the series title at upper left, Meisho to no tabi, the print title below in katakana, Guranndo Kyanionn, and in penciled English on the bottom margin, Cloud Shadows, Grand Canyon, 25/100, with Binnie embossed at center, and pencil signed at far right, Paul Binnie; begun late 2004; completed March 2007
+signed at lower left, Bin-ni, followed by red artist's seal Binnie, the series title at upper left, Meishou to no tabi, the print title below in katakana, Guranndo kyanionn, and in penciled English on the bottom margin, Cloud Shadows, Grand Canyon, 25/100, with Binnie embossed at center, and pencil signed at far right, Paul Binnie; begun late 2004; completed March 2007

 This is the largest Binnie landscape to date, and the first design in a planned series that will re-visit locations depicted by one of Binnie's favorite Japanese print artists, Hiroshi Yoshida (1876-1950).
 This particular vantage is very close to Yoshida's 1926 composition.

 Paul Binnie: A Dialogue with the Past - The First 100 Japanese Prints, 2007, p.
 137, no. 100

 Katherine Martin, Highlights of Japanese Printmaking: Part Three, The International Perspective, Scholten Japanese Art, November 2008 (forthcoming), cat. no. 49

 Scholten Japanese Art is open Monday - Friday, and some Saturdays, 11am - 5pm, by appointment.

 to schedule a visit.

 November 18, 2019